 Instead, it creates a habit where you only know how to feel better by escaping the negative emotion, which doesn’t help you in the long run.

 It’s a cycle.
 You’ll eventually experience the stressor again, which will produce the negative thought, which will repeat the trigger, which will result in a false pleasure.
 And then, the cycle repeats.

 (Brief sidenote: you can remember this cycle with the acronym STEP.)

 The more you follow this pattern of behavior, the more you compound your unhappiness.
 Why?
 Because escaping emotions with a pleasure teaches you nothing about how to confront your stressor.
 It only teaches you how to be a victim of it.

 Therefore, your unhappiness compounds as your stressors intensify.

 Science proves that The Negativity Cycle only intensifies the stressors.

 Consider this study from James Dillard at Penn State University and other researchers who studied pregnant women vulnerable to the Zika virus in the United States.
 Dillard and the other researchers found that women who tried to suppress their fears only experienced higher levels of fear later, which then prompted them to engage in more emotional suppression.
 It created an intensifying cycle which only caused them to escape life more and more.

-The Unhappiness Cycle compounds your unhappiness.
+The Negativity Cycle compounds your unhappiness.